![]() |

 sympathiser for French cause Banquette Firing

-step behind parapet Battalion The unit of a regiment in
+step behind parapet Bastion Work with two faces pushing out from fortress wall to provide flanking fire Battalion The unit of a regiment in

 active service.
 Usually another battalion would be at the regiment’s home base.